This is a guest post from Philip Masterson.

 The National Institutes of Health states that moderate physical activity during pregnancy can help reduce the discomforts of pregnancy such as muscle pain, leg cramps and swelling.
 It can also improve sleep.
-Walking, water aerobics and yoga can do wonders to your health as well as your baby’s.
+Walking and water aerobics can do wonders to your health as well as your baby’s.

 However, it is imperative that you speak to your doctor before engaging into any physical activity to know the safe level of exercise for you.

 Sleep On Your Side